DTS-STN/CDP-Lessons-Learned/Power BI Firewall Blocker.md

 ![error_refreshing_from_server](assets/images/refresh-error-report-server.png)

-This has a huge impact on the ability to service basic functions as a reporting suite as data from Synapse Analytics and Databricks Spark Tables cannot be refreshed real-time or on schedule.
+This is a major blocker as data from Synapse Analytics and Databricks Spark Tables cannot be refreshed on a schedule and has a huge impact on the ability to service basic functions as a reporting suite.

 ## Debugging Options